1922 Wisconsin gubernatorial election

 The 1922 Wisconsin gubernatorial election was held on November 7, 1922.
+Primary elections were held on September 5, 1922.

 Incumbent Republican Governor John J. Blaine won re-election to a second term, defeating Democratic nominee Arthur A. Bentley and Socialist nominee Louis A. Arnold.

+To date, this is the only time any gubernatorial candidate in Wisconsin has won every county in the state.